Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

 # API clients

 Consuming webservices is a recurrent job on server-side development these days.
-And over and over again, we implement our client, using Guzzle (or other library), everytime better, but everytime different.
+And over and over again, we implement our client, using Guzzle (or other library), everytime better, but everytime from a different way.

 API client component helps implementation of your calls to http webservices : it give you some classes to exploit Guzzle, Symfony Routing and Majora Agnostic router, in a query builder API style.